Prague best photography spots: 35+ most beautiful photo opportunities

 Old Town Square

-At the same square where the Astronomical clock is located there are plenty of other photograph options (see below).
+At the same square where the Astronomical clock is located there are plenty of other photography spots (see below).
 One of them is the square itself.
-It is the heart of the city, and there are many angles where you can capture either the old town city council or the Church of Our Lady before Tyn (in the photo below), among others.
+It is the heart of the city, and there are many angles where you can capture either the city council or the Church of Our Lady before Tyn (in the photo below), among others.

 Naplavka

 The Vltava River is a very distinctive trait of Prague and an important element both for the history and development of the city.
-Nowadays, though it is a wonderful place to walk by.
+Nowadays, it is a wonderful place to walk by.
 There are many sections where you can quietly enjoy the views of the city by the river, and one of the most notorious ones is Naplavka.
-Just typing Naplavka in google maps will get you to the exact spot where the photo below was taken.
-After some restoration works, this area has now these big windows where cafes, shops, and bars are located.
-Moreover, they are a great and not so well known photography spot.

 Dancing House